Read on or use the links below to go straight to the sections that interest you.

 Most pre-packed foods have a nutrition label on the back or side of the packaging.

-These labels usually include information on energy in kilojoules (kJ) or kilocalories (kcal), usually referred to as calories.
-They also include information on protein, carbohydrate and fat.
-They may provide additional information on saturated fat, sugars, sodium and salt.
+These labels include information on energy in kilojoules (kJ) and kilocalories (kcal), usually referred to as calories.
+They also include information on fat, saturates (saturated fat), carbohydrate, sugars, protein and salt.
 All nutrition information is provided per 100 grams and sometimes per portion of the food.